 What is hypothyroidism?

-Research has found that the amount of dietary protein you eat can affect the activity of your thyroid gland.
-For example, it is thought that a protein deficiency can cause hypothyroidism symptoms.
-In one study, researchers found that hypothyroidism was caused by impaired thyroxine (a thyroid hormone) production, and that the deficiency of amino acids (the building blocks of protein) partly contributed to the impairment.
-Although more research is needed, it is safe to say that eating enough quality protein is especially important for people with hypothyroidism.
+Research has found that the amount of protein in your diet can affect the activity of your thyroid gland.
+Specifically, it is thought that a protein deficiency can cause hypothyroidism symptoms.
+In one study, researchers found that hypothyroidism was caused by impaired thyroxine (a thyroid hormone) production, and that a deficiency of amino acids (the building blocks of protein) partly contributed to the impairment.
+Although more research is needed, it is safe to say that eating enough protein is important for people with hypothyroidism.

-For healthy individuals, the type and amount of protein that you consume should not disrupt your hormones.
-People with a hormone imbalance may want to consider avoiding dairy and soy-based ingredients, as both have been shown to impact hormone levels more than other dietary protein sources, but even dairy and soy, if consumed in moderation, should not cause problems.
+For healthy individuals, the type and amount of protein you consume should not disrupt your hormones.
+People with a hormone imbalance may want to consider avoiding dairy and soy-based proteins, as both have been shown to affect hormone levels, but even dairy and soy, if consumed in moderation, should not cause problems.
 Food additives, on the other hand, are a different story.
-Accumulating evidence suggests that food additives, and therefore most protein supplements, may cause a hormonal imbalance over time.
+Accumulating evidence suggests that regularly consuming additives, and therefore most protein powders, may cause a hormonal imbalance.
 For this reason, you should pick the protein supplement with the fewest additives possible, or with no additives at all.